ncatlab/nlab-content/pages/4296.md

 The following is taken from [Hatcher](#Hatcher):

 > A pleasant feature of 3-manifolds, in contrast to higher dimensions, is that there is no essential difference between smooth, piecewise linear, and topological manifolds.
-It was shown by Bing and Moise in the 1950s that every topological 3-manifold can be triangulated as a simplicial complex whose combinatorial type is unique up to subdivision.
+It was shown by Bing and [Moise](#Moise52) in the 1950s that [[triangulation theorem|every topological 3-manifold can be triangulated]] as a simplicial complex whose combinatorial type is unique up to subdivision.
 And every triangulation of a 3-manifold can be taken to be a smooth triangulation in some differential structure on the manifold, unique up to diffeomorphism.
 Thus every topological  3-manifold has a unique smooth structure, and the classifications up to diffeomorphism and homeomorphism coincide.

-Thus it makes no essential difference if we consider 3-manifolds as mere topological manifolds, or as PL or [[smooth manifolds]].
+Thus it makes no essential difference if we consider 3-manifolds as mere topological manifolds, or as [[piecewise-linear manifolds]] or [[smooth manifolds]].
 It's often technically convenient to work in the smooth category.

 ### Poincar&#233; conjecture